RingierIMU/rtc_23_zk/README.md

     ~/zokrates generate-proof
     ```

-    Notice that this gives you evaluations of your polynomials such that A * B - C = H * K evaluated on some encrypted point, (with some other values corresponding to the blinding factors of A, B, and C).

 6. We're ready to generate our Verifier smart contract!
     ```
     ~/zokrates export-verifier
     ```

     Notice that this generated a verifier.sol contract.
-Let's go ahead and rename it to something we can identify later, like TenVerifier.sol (you'll have to change the contract name also on line 144)